yogawithivana/yogawithivana.github.com/source/index.markdown

 > Yoga is...?
 > Breathing the movement
+> Soothing the restless
+> waves of the mind
 > Finding the silence
-> Behind the noise of a street
-> Finding the beauty
 > deep within

 <div class="columns">